FFFiend/2000_lines_of_code/README.md

 implement inventory and entity-entity interaction

-maybe add RL twist on this?
+maybe add Reinforcement Learning (Q Learning) twist on this?
 Project is still super early stage